filipematias23/FIELDimageR-QGIS/README.md

 <br />

 > Calculating vegetation indices is very simple.
 Users must provide the sequence of bands/wavelength avaliable in the raster.
 As an example, the layers must be writed 'Red,Blue,Green' for RGB.
 Attention: it must be 'Red' and NOT 'red'; 'Blue' and NOT 'blue'; 'Green' and NOT 'green'.

+* Attention: You need to save the output_index in a folder (Do not forget to save it otherwise the function doesn´t work) !!!

 <p align="center">
   <img src="https://github.com/filipematias23/images_FQ/blob/main/readme/qgis_14.jpg">